phpWhois/phpWhois/README.md

 $whois->deep_whois = false;
 ```

 this will tell phpWhois to just query one whois server.
-For `.com`, `.net`
-and `.tv` domains and ip addresses this will prevent phpWhois to ask more
+For `.com`, `.net` and `.tv` domains and ip addresses this will prevent phpWhois to ask more
-than one whois server, you will just know if the donmain is registered
+than one whois server, you will just know if the domain is registered
 or not and which is the registrar but not the owner information.

 UTF-8